dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 All of the tests that you see being run on the [buildbot](http://build.chromium.org/p/client.dart) are running on the Dart VM using the dart:io library!

-That said, we'd like to add a lot of features to dart:io.
-Some of the things on our list are:

-* Better support for path manipulation.
-* Addition of string encodings on string write methods.
-* Completion of the HTTP library.
-  At this point the library supports only a subset of HTTP 1.1.
-* Improvement of the dart:io error messages.
-  At this point they are not very helpful.
-* Native extension libraries that will make it easy to wrap native libraries in an asynchronous API for use with dart:io on the Dart VM.
-* Improved performance of all operations.

 Please give dart:io a spin and let us know what you think.
 Feature requests are very welcome!